anandubajith/networkslab/assignment_06/README.txt

     gcc -lpthread FTAPClient/FTAPClient.c -o FTAPClient/FTAPClient
     gcc -lpthread FTAPServer/FTAPServer.c -o FTAPServer/FTAPServer
     ```
+- Screenshots are provided in OUTPUT/ directory

 ## Status codes

-The configured status codes and their meanings
-are as follows
+The configured status codes and their meanings are as follows

 200 OK Connection is set up